mcglow2/guides/source/hpc/other/StorageRequest.md

 - An active Tufts HPC cluster account.
 - Only a **Tufts University faculty** can be the PI of a HPC cluster research storage share.
-- Please review the updated storage policy changes on [Research Technology (RT) Website HPC page](https://it.tufts.edu/high-performance-computing) and [RT Announcements](https://it.tufts.edu/research-technology/announcements)  before submiting the storage request.
+- Please review the updated storage policy changes regarding fees on [Research Technology (RT) Website HPC page](https://it.tufts.edu/high-performance-computing) and [RT Announcements](https://it.tufts.edu/research-technology/announcements)  before submiting the storage request.
 - No restricted data shall be stored on Tufts HPC cluster storage.

 ### Check if you already access to a research storage share